 yet still needs to be available at affordable prices We are fortunate

-to have struck a partnership with a supplier who is commited to, and able to meet, the standards which we demand and we are pleased to be offering this UK-sourced domestic hardwood to the woodworking
+to have struck a partnership with a supplier who is commited to, and able to meet, the standards which we demand and we are pleased to be offering this temperate hardwood to the woodworking public, along

-Much of our domestic UK timber comes from old, slow-grown forests in Scotland where the cooler weather and shorter
+Much of our temperate timber comes from northern latitudes where the cooler weather and shorter summers, coupled

-summers, coupled with harder winters favours the development of a tight grain structure.
-Most of this timber is kiln-dried to a moisture content which is likely to be in the range 10% - 15% when you receive
+with harder winters, favours the development of a tight grain structure.
+Most of this timber is kiln-dried to a moisture content which is likely to be in the range 10% - 15% when you receive it,

 like 4% to 8%) and thus will need a little time to stabilise slowly after turning before you place it on the dining table or window-cill for the world to admire.
 Any domestic timber which is not

 kiln dried is normally indicated by the letters P/S to indicate "part-seasoned", unless otherwise noted.